baipin/baipin-HongKongsigns/README.md

 ## Thanks
   * The mod is based on the template provided in [Write Everywhere](https://github.com/klyte45/CS2-WriteEverywhere) mod.
   * Thanks to the example of [German Signs](https://github.com/UnMaestro/Maestros-CS2-GermanSigns).
-It inspired ne a lot.
+It inspired me a lot.
   * Thanks to ND81 and his mod [Hong Kong Decals Pack](https://mods.paradoxplaza.com/mods/113771/Windows).
 Some microsigns are from his mod.